rxt1077/cyber_range_demo/README.md

 # Cyber Range Demo

+## User environment

+Make sure this is run as a non-root user with access to Docker (in the docker group).

-## Python Packages
+## Python packages

-Python packages for this demo can be installed with `pip -r requirements.txt`.
+Python packages for this demo can be installed with `pip install -r requirements.txt`.
 I'd recommend using a virtual environment.

 ## Database